About Public Space Protection Orders (PSPOs)

 About the consultation

-The consultation closed on 1 October 2017.
-We directly sought the views of local residents and interested groups (including community and volunteer organisations, other public authorities and dog clubs).
+The consultation closed on 9 March 2021.
+We directly sought the views of local residents and interested groups (including community and volunteer organisations, other public authorities, dog clubs and football clubs).
 People have strong views about dogs, whether they are about dog fouling or the rights of dog owners to exercise their dogs.

 We ensured that both those directly affected by the proposals and the general public were aware; giving everyone the opportunity to help us in developing the Public Space Protection Order (PSPO).